-Dental Veneers provide an excellent solution if you are looking to enhance your smile.
+Dental veneers provide an excellent solution if you are looking to enhance your smile.
 They are a popular cosmetic treatment because of their overall effectiveness and ease of use.

-Dental Veneers in Bloomington and Bedford, IN
+Dental Veneers in Bloomington, Bedford, and Greenwood, IN

 How do dental veneers work?